quartztz/quartztz/README.md

 #### what i'm doing

- - joining the dark side of computer science, playing around with verification and formalization.
+ - playing around with verification and formalization.